Create a seamless WooCommerce to Airtable integration with Uncanny Automator in just a few clicks—and…

 Thanks to the new “Everyone” recipe type, you can easily automate all of your form submissions, whether they come from anonymous visitors or registered users on your site.

-With the new free credits, you’ll also get a chance to automate premium integrations for free, such as connecting your WordPress forms to Google Sheets, Slack, Mailchimp, and more.
+With the new free app credits, you’ll also get a chance to automate app integrations for free, such as connecting your WordPress forms to Google Sheets, Slack, Mailchimp, and more.

 Ready to begin automating your WordPress forms?
-To get started, install the free Uncanny Automator plugin from WordPress.org and then register for your free Uncanny Automator account to get your 1,000 credits.
+To get started, install the free Uncanny Automator plugin from WordPress.org and then register for your free Uncanny Automator account to get your 250 app credits.